 Food for Vegans with SIBO to Eat

 Since the stomach bacteria that cause SIBO feeds off of fiber, many people seek to consume less fiber and consume more animal products.
-This can make it incredibly hard to remain vegan, as a vegan diet is often high in fiber, and is devoid all animal products.
-So a vegan diet might actually fuel the SIBO, thus making it worse.
+This transformation can be incredibly hard for a vegan SIBO patient.
+A plant-based diet is often high in fiber and is devoid of all animal products.

 Eliminating Fiber on a Vegan SIBO Diet

-This often conflicts with tons of scientific data showing that a diet high in fiber can help reduce your risk of cancer, heart disease, and diabetes.
-So what are the facts?
+This notion often conflicts with tons of scientific data showing that a diet high in fiber can help reduce your risk of cancer, heart disease, and diabetes.
+So, what are the facts?

 Well, by eliminating fiber, you are reducing the food source for both the good and the harmful bacteria.
-This leaves foods such as meat, dairy, and eggs, which are also food sources for harmful bacteria.
-This means that by eliminating plant foods, you are removing the source of fuel for the beneficial bacteria in your diet.
+This omission leaves food options such as meat, dairy, and eggs.
+In abundance, these foods sources meet the nutritional needs for creating too much bacteria of the harmful kind.

 Getting Protein and Low Fiber in a Vegan SIBO Diet

-So, it is possible to remain vegan while also working to treat your SIBO, especially if you avoid FODMAP?.
+So, it is possible to remain vegan while also working on a SIBO treatment, especially if you are following a low-FODMAP diet?
 One of the best things to do would be to try to lower your fiber intake, this means including more calorically dense or processed plant foods to your diet.
+Good thing this balance isn’t impossible to achieve.

 - Faux Meats